 “You know Miss Liberty.”

 “She sometimes goes clubbing in Pocket D,” he laughed.
 “She’s just Alexis Cole when the mask is off.
-We’ve done the bump’n’grind on the dance floor a few times.
+We’ve socialized a few times…the Press even linked us romantically at one point, though that wasn’t true in the slightest.
 Why?”

-They sat outside at Café Nova, a franchise popular throughout the city.
+They took seats at a table outside at Café Nova, a franchise popular throughout the city.
 There was a Paragon City Burger next door which was doing a roaring trade in cold drinks, and ice-creams, due to the baking heat.
 He deferred to her for ordering first when the waiter arrived and she ordered a smoothie rather than a coffee.
-Rogue did likewise and a couple of minutes later they were sat sipping the ice-cold strawberry drink through long brightly colored straws.
+Rogue did likewise and a couple of minutes later they were sat sipping the ice-cold strawberry drink through long, brightly colored straws.

-“It was the project I was involved in when I was with MI6,” she said simply.
+“It was the project I was…involved in when I was with MI6,” she said hesitantly.

 “Are you allowed to use that?” he asked.
 “They haven’t copyrighted it or something?”

-Sarah looked down at her plastic cup for a second, her face changing from the look of delight she had worn a moment earlier to one of melancholy.
-He found himself really liking her and was keen to make a good impression.
-Wondering if he’d said something out of place, Michael was just debating what to say to take it back, when she spoke slowly and quietly.
+Sarah’s eyes dropped to stare at her plastic cup for a second.
+Her face flickered, changing from the look of delight she had worn a moment earlier to one of anxiety.
+He found himself really liking her, and was keen to make a good impression.
+Her new expression made him wonder if he’d inadvertently said something out of place to upset her.
+He was debating what to say to take it back, when she spoke slowly and quietly.

 She forced a smile and looked at him.
-He could tell this was difficult for her to talk about.
+He could tell this was a difficult subject for her.

-“Basically,” she continued, “Project Starstorm was an experiment where they injected me with nanites, little tiny microscopic robots that are now crawling around my bloodstream.
-They are the means by which I can control electricity and manipulate it.”
+“Basically,” she continued, “Project Starstorm was an experiment to inject a subject with nanites.
+Tiny microscopic robots that, even now, are crawling around my bloodstream.
+They are the means by which I can manipulate electricity.”

-“I got a friend in the Plastic Army, Tommi.
-Goes by Urbane.
-He’s a ‘leccy blaster.
-He can naturally create some electricity, but if he’s in the City he can pull from the power grid and redirects it.
-That how you work too?”
+“I have a friend in the Plastic Army, who’s classified as an electricity blaster.
+He goes by the codename Urbane.
+He can naturally create some electricity, but if he’s in the City he can pull from the power grid and redirect it.
+Is that how you work, too?”

 She went quiet for a moment, there was a debate raging in her head.
 He was about to interrupt and push the conversation in a different direction when she took a deep breath and slipped her jacket off her shoulders.

 Sarah was wearing a pretty sleeveless top, white with subtle pink flowers on it.
 Her left arm was perfect unblemished flesh, tanned and toned.
 Her right arm was very much not.
 Artificial from the shoulder down, sculpted to look like an arm, the prosthetic had a shiny metal skin which seemed to flex, expand and contract just like that on her natural arm.
-It was definitely metal.
-As if to prove the point, it suddenly changed color, shifting from the pale flesh color that was mimicking skintones to a harder silver and black that showed the arm for what it really was.
+As if to prove it’s nature beyond reproach, it suddenly changed color, shifting from the pale flesh color that was mimicking skintones to a harder silver and black that showed the arm for what it truly was.

-“The accident…” she continued, there was a tremor in her voice as she spoke, “took my right arm and some of my shoulder.
+“The accident…” she continued with a tremor in her voice, “took my right arm and most of my shoulder.
 Shrapnel took one of my eyes.
-So many cuts… I was ok, I would have been ok, but I was going to be scarred and without a right arm.
-Blind in one eye… Project Starstorm gave me a chance to be at least close to being whole again.”
+I was in a bad way, but I was alive… I was okay.
+Scarred, without a right arm and blind in one eye…but okay.
+Then Project Starstorm gave me a chance to be at least close to being whole again.”